Zara Morgan: 1999–2005

-Zara arrives in the village with her family in April 1999, her father Andy Morgan (Ross Davidson) having purchased Deva in an attempt to repair his marriage to her mother Sue Morgan (Eve White), her brother Adam Morgan (David Brown) having been accepted to study at college, and Zara having been enrolled to attend Hollyoaks Comprehensive despite her record of expulsions.
+Zara arrives in the village with her family in April 1999, her father Andy having purchased Deva in an attempt to repair his marriage to her mother Sue, her brother Adam having been accepted to study at college, and Zara having been enrolled to attend Hollyoaks Comprehensive despite her record of expulsions.
 Zara's behaviour is driven by Andy and Sue’s failing marriage, and she would often create trouble by defying Andy and Sue at home, playing truant and bullying students at school.
 Zara supports Andy as he attempts to reconcile with Sue, but proceeds to make snide remarks and develops a hatred towards Sue when she decides that she wants to move on.
 Zara takes Sue's new relationship with a man named William very poorly and attempts to ruin their relationship.
 William puts up with Zara's extreme behaviour but the couple split when Sue finds out that William is married.

-After Zara's brother Luke Morgan (Gary Lucy) is raped by Mark Gibbs (Colin Parry), Zara becomes the target of bullying by Steph Dean (Carley Stenson) and other students.
+After Zara's brother Luke Morgan (Gary Lucy) is raped by Mark Gibbs (Colin Parry), Zara becomes the target of bullying by Steph and other students.
 Zara attempts to defend Luke, even attacking Steph in the school playground.
 The bullying exacerbates Zara's behaviour and she begins acting poorly towards her teachers.
 Accused by the teacher of stealing money after being caught going through her bag, Zara is informed by her headteacher that she is to be taken off the mural project in art class.
 A furious Zara then sets the mural on fire, which spreads to some flammables.
 In the aftermath, she is sent for a psychological assessment.
 In August 2000, Zara develops feelings for an older boy Paul Millington (Zander Ward), but he rejects her as she is only fourteen years old.
 Zara and Paul remain friends but Zara pretends that they are in a relationship.
 Her story gets out of hand when she lies that she has slept with Paul.
 Accusing Paul of statutory rape, Andy beats Paul to the point where he is hospitalised.
 Zara reveals the truth and Paul later leaves the village.
-Zara ends up becoming friends with Steph, and also befriends Abby Davies (Helen Noble) when she arrives in the village.
-Zara also befriends Lisa Hunter (Gemma Atkinson), who Steph takes a disliking to due to her popularity.
-Zara meets and falls for Brian Drake (Jonathan Le Billon), even becoming a goth in an attempt to please him.
+Zara ends up becoming friends with Steph, and also befriends Abby when she arrives in the village.
+Zara also befriends Lisa, who Steph takes a disliking to due to her popularity.
+Zara meets and falls for Brian, even becoming a goth in an attempt to please him.
 This works and Zara and Brian begin a relationship until Brian falls for Lisa and breaks up with Zara on Christmas Day 2001.
 An upset Zara turns against Lisa and begins bullying her along with Steph.
 However, Zara discovers that Lisa has been self-harming and ends up reconciling with her.